AJurBoii/qic-sentiment-emotion/README.md

 #### Limitations ####
 - Doesn't handle negations very well ("not good," "not bad," etc.)
 - Can't categorize words outside of the defined lexicon (key-based analysis)

+## To-Do ##
+- Test for large inputs
+  - Transcripts tend to be longer than articles
+- Graph results
+- Draft questions for larger group analysis based on graph visualizations